-Hal Hayes is a Studio Professor at Carnegie Mellon University and principal of h3 Architecture in New York City.
+Hal Hayes is a Studio Professor at Carnegie Mellon University School of Architecture, and principal of h3 Architecture in New York City.
 He holds a B.Arch. from Carnegie Mellon and is a registered architect in New York.

 Hal has taught fourth year design studio at Carnegie Mellon since 2008, focusing on both Occupancy and Systems Integration curricula; he also teaches multi-disciplinary theater design in the Schools of Architecture and Drama.
 Other academic experience includes teaching architecture design studio at Roger Williams University, he is a regular design juror at NJIT, Columbia & NYIT and also was a board member and on the selection panel of the UC Berkeley College of Environmental Design’s Arcus Endowment.

 Devoted to both the education of young architects and design in practice, Hal Hayes focuses on nurturing, cultivating and expanding the creative talents and skills of his students while preparing them for careers in the professional world.
 His studio pedagogy is based on parallel development of real-world projects that he is either personally or professionally involved in; the participation of clients, users and professionals working on these projects is incorporated in the studio’ exploration and design process, culminating in review presentations to the client and project team and/or publication of the body of work.